AhmetZamanis/KaggleStoreSales/ReportPart1.md

 models.
 This is not the case overall, so there’s room for improvement in our predictions.

-- We see residuals for 2014-2015 especially deviate more from zero.
+- Residuals for 2014-2015 especially deviate from zero.
 This is likely due to the cyclical behavior we observed in this period.
 Our second model will aim to account for this.

 - The overall distribution of the residuals is not too far from a normal distribution around zero, but the right tail is bigger, indicating some values are strongly underpredicted.
 These are mostly from 2014-2015.

-- The PACF plot shows strong autocorrelation with lag 1, which means we’ll likely include a sales lag in the second model.
+- The PACF plot shows strong partial autocorrelation with lag 1, and a weak one with lag 2, which means we’ll likely include lagged sales features in the second model.
 There are also small, barely significant partial autocorrelations after lag 2.

-A **stationary time series** is one that doesn’t change depending on time.
+A **stationary time series** is one free of trend and seasonality.
 Ideally, we’d want our residuals to be stationary to consider our modeling complete.
 We can test their stationarity with two statistical tests.
 First is the Kwiatkowski-Phillips-Schmidt-Shin test.